Dental Anesthesiology Externship

 The Dental/Maxillofacial Anesthesiology Residency Program offers an externship in anesthesiology to explore this specialized area of dental practice prior to enrolling in a dental/maxillofacial anesthesiology residency training program.

 This externship enables practicing dentists and pre-doctoral students in the latter half of their third year of dental education, or currently in their fourth year, and who are in good standing, to observe the full range of anesthesiology training offered in our residency program, including conscious sedation, deep sedation and general anesthesia for both intubated and non-intubated pediatric, adult, and medically/developmentally compromised patients.
 The extern will also participate in all resident seminars and lectures during this time.
 The length of the externship varies by arrangement, but is usually 3 days.
+(Please note: we do not accept externs the last two weeks in June.)
 This externship is sponsored by the Ohio State University College of Dentistry.

 Applicants from an accredited dental college who demonstrate sound academic performance in areas important to anesthesiology (e.g. anxiety & pain control, physiology), will be accepted to compete for an externship position.
 In addition, pre-doctoral students must have written permission from their home institution.